Tax Planning in Lexington, KY

 • $21,900 for head of household

-When your deductible income is more than the standard deduction, itemizing each eligible deduction may be advantageous.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Lexington, KY can work with you to decide whether using the standard deduction or itemizing is more advantageous.
+If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
+The drawback is that itemizing can be time-consuming and requires proof of each deduction.
+A financial planner in Lexington, KY can help determine whether taking the standard deduction or itemizing is more suitable.

 • Review Your Retirement Accounts —